H-Freire/pifork/README.md

 ```
 make rebuild
 ```
 Both will remove the compiled executable, image and object files, while the second command will also recompile those artifacts.
-The considerations noted on the [build instructions](#building-the-project) should be taken into consideration when running the latter.
+The considerations noted on [build steps](#building-the-project) should be taken into consideration when running the latter.